karanspot/is-spot-workloads/README.md

 **Script Output:**
 The script output consists of:
-1. The cluster name.
+1. The cluster name being scanned.
-2. Namespaces excluded.
+2. Namespaces excluded by the script.
 3. All the Deployments Name & Namespaces that may be suitable for spot instances.
 4. All the Deployments Name & Namespaces that may not be suitable for spot instances.
+5. Total vCPU & Total Memory of pods that are suitable to run on Spot.
-5. The reason why the deployments were marked as unsuitable for spot instances.
+6. The reason why the deployments were marked as unsuitable for spot instances.

-How many deployments.

-The deployment’s namespace and name.

-The total vCPU of the pods that may be suitable for spot instances (taken from the configure requested cpu).

-Deployments that may be unsuitable for spot instances.

-The reason why we marked it as unsuitable for spot instances.
-For example “The deployment does not have a more than one replica”.

-The deployment’s namespace and name for this reason.

 Sample Output:
 ```
-python3 spotableworkloads.py
+$ **python3 spotableworkloads.py**

 #####################################################################
 Scanning cluster: arn:aws:eks:us-west-2:xx6285426xx:cluster/test-cluster